guoliveira/hashcode_challenge/README.md

 ## Introduction

-#TODO
+For the Data Engineer process to OLX Group it was required a challenge.
+This challenge had [several objectives](DataEngineer_Challenge.pdf) with the scope of performing an Extract Transform and Load (ETL) process with Python.

 ## Priori steps

-In order to follow [these objectives](DataEngineer_Challenge.pdf) some priori analysis/tasks were made:
+Before going straight to the development some priori analysis/tasks were made:

 ### - Source/Dataset:
 1. In the site provided for the [world-cities](https://simplemaps.com/data/world-cities) dataset it was analysed all the datasets and its metadata.
 This allowed to check the number of entries, the attributes and the format;